 I blow my nose.
 I am so sick of being sick.
 "Is this head cold ever going to bugger off and leave us alone, hey, bubba?"
 I tickle my sweetheart under her chin.
 She's lying on a picnic rug, her red-rimmed eyes peeping out from under a fleecy blanket.
 I'm still not sure about the party.
 I nearly abandoned the whole idea, but it's her first birthday.
 We can't just do nothing, and the cake took all day yesterday to bake and all this morning to decorate.
 I spent hours molding those marzipan roses.
 I unpack the boxes, laying the items out on the table.
 Cucumber sandwiches, delicate little cupcakes, and a bowl of fat ripe strawberries-my baby's favorite.
 Sour-cherry gelato for Mummy and Daddy, a nod to our first date.
-I called the restaurant myself and begged for the recipe, told them it was the most special of occasions.

-"She looks pale," I say to my husband, wondering again if I'm doing the right thing.
+I called the restaurant myself and CupCakes, and a bow or lating strawgeries-iny baby stavone.
+Sourcherry gelato for Multinity and Daddy, a not to but hist date.
+I caned the restautant myself and begged for the recipe, told them it was the most special of occasions.
+"She looks pale," I say to my husband, wondering again if 1'm doing the right thing.
 "Do you think she looks pale?
-Maybe we should've called it off.'
+Maybe we should've called it off."
 "It's a bit late now," he says, gesturing to all the food.
 "We can always cut it short.
 Sing the song, cut the cake, go back to bed."
 I nod and stroke my baby girl's face.
 Her forehead and cheeks are burning.
 "Oh, sweetie, you have a fever again."
 I brush a lock of hair away from her eyes.
+"Hey,

-"Hey, can you grab the ibuprofen for me, please?
+A not all of the buy only girls face.
+The forenead and thereas are outling.
+C can you grab the buyrofen for me, please?
 It should be in the nappy bag."
 He is quiet.
 He shakes his head.
 "I gave her some just now.
-Hasn't it worked?"
+Hash' it worked?"

 "Doesn't feel like it.
 It's okay, darling.
-Mummy will get you some more...."
-I stop.
+Mummy will get you some more...," I stop.
 Her hands are icy cold.
 Her eyes are half-closed.
 "Hey, sweetheart," I say, shaking her a little.
 "Did you see your presents?"
 I point to a huge pile of shiny bags and colorful packages.
 She doesn't move.

 I pick a strawberry from the bowl and wave it in front of her face.
 "Here, darling.
 Your favorite."
 She starts to cry, a strange high-pitched wail that reminds me of cats.
 My blood freezes in my veins, starts flowing backward.
 I press my fingers to my daughter's face, feeling around to the back of her neck.
 I draw back the blanket and reach under her dress.
 "Are you sure it was ibuprofen you gave her?"
 As soon as I say it, I know I've made a mistake.
 I turn to apologize, but then, almost as if in response to my words, she starts vibrating.
 At first, I think she's just bucking, trying to jerk my hands off her body, but the shaking doesn't stop.
 It gets worse.
 Her little limbs are stiff and juddering.
 She arches her back and her eyes roll back in her head.